 IFAD in Cambodia

-IFAD's country programme has three main objectives.
+The IFAD country programme has three strategic objectives:

 - Improve poor households' access to strengthened rural services.

 The current COSOP represents a change of emphasis from IFAD's previous work in Cambodia.
 It advocates making transitions:

 - From emphasizing a livelihoods approach to a clearer focus on expanding poor farmers' access to market opportunities

 - From promoting decentralization of public services to a broader concept of pro-poor rural service delivery that targets not only government agencies but also civil society and the private sector

 - Towards a more explicit focus on the resilience of poor rural households.